cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - PC.4 No packetCommitment has been generated.
 - PC.5 The sequence number bind to sourceId MUST be unchanged.

-The ICS04 provides an example pseudo-code that enforce the conditions sets C so that the following sequence of steps must occur for a packet to be sent from module *1* on machine *A* to module *2* on machine *B*, starting from scratch.
+The ICS04 provides an example pseudo-code that enforce the conditions sets c0 so that the following sequence of steps must occur for a packet to be sent from module *1* on machine *A* to module *2* on machine *B*, starting from scratch.

 ```typescript
 function sendPacket(